Welcome!

 Pharmaceutical Record and Weekly Market Review, Volume 14, 1892:

 "We illustrate herewith a new method which Frederick Stearns & Co.
 Detroit, Mich, have adopted in putting their American Beauty Rose on the market.
 This package, it will be observed, has a peculiar fitness for holiday display, being exceptionally neat and attractive.
-The bottle is oval in shape of the style known as "A" Special French Oval, and is inclosed in a handsomely embossed box of oblong octagonal design.
+The bottle is oval in shape of the style known as "A" Special French Oval, and is enclosed in a handsomely embossed box of oblong octagonal design.
 The perfume itself sustains the reputation for excellence, which the products of this firm have established.
 Frederick Stearns and Co. are also calling special attention prominently to their Amorita Perfume, which is to as an odor of rare and lingering sweetness evidently possessed of qualities of permanence is the true test of a really fine perfume.
-This perfume is put up in a tall square bottle with cut lapidary stopper, which is inclosed within a tight fitting box of chocolate colored paper."
+This perfume is put up in a tall square bottle with cut lapidary stopper, which is enclosed within a tight fitting box of chocolate colored paper."

 The perfumes of Stearns: